-Selective: Grades 11, 12 (10 with teacher permission) Prerequisites: Algebra 1, Geometry, Statistics Probability is the measure of how likely an outcome is to occur.
+Selective: Grades 11, 12 (10 with teacher permission) Prerequisites: Algebra 1, Geometry, Statistics

+Probability is the measure of how likely an outcome is to occur.
 In this class, students will learn about games of chance, perform simulations, collect and use data to estimate probabilities, and use probability to make and evaluate outcomes of decisions.
-Students who are successful in this class will earn .5 math credits and may want to consider taking AP Statistics the following year.
+Students who are successful in this class will earn 1⁄2 a mathematics credit and may want to consider taking AP Statistics the following year.